mcyph/speedysvc/README.rst

     Service clients on Windows currently need to manually reconnect after a server process is rebooted, as servers don't support continuing on from where the previous server left off.
-Currently spinlocks aren't used on Windows, and so may be around 4-5 times slower than the figures quoted below for Linux.

     Mac OSX may not ever be supported, as to my knowledge it doesn't support timeouts for named semaphores.